|< BACK TO TRANSLATIONAL CORES

-The Metabolic, Neuromuscular and Skeletal core takes a comprehensive look at in-vivo skeletal muscle contractile properties, architecture, volume and oxidative capacity; dietary intake, energy expenditure and oxidative metabolism at rest and during exercise; bone density and total body fat mass and fat-free mass.
+The Metabolic, Neuromuscular and Skeletal core takes a comprehensive look at in-vivo skeletal muscle contractile properties, architecture, volume and oxidative capacity; bone density; dietary intake, total body fat mass and fat-free mass.
 These assessments can give researchers a good look at what is going on inside the body and how efficiently it is functioning.

 - Bod Pod: Body composition is assessed by analyzing air displacement characteristics while the individual sits quietly inside the BodPod chamber for about 5 minutes.